-“Of course, I lived in New York but I hated the Yankees.”
+“Of course, I lived in New York but I hated the Yankees”, he said.

-That got my full attention because he did not usually talk about things he liked or did not like, you just had to figure that out watching him if you could figure it out at all.
+That got me really interested because he didn’t usually talk about things he liked or did not like, you just had to figure that out watching him if you could figure it out at all.
 Were the Yankees like the Germans during World War Two, or like the Soviet Union now?
-It did not seem like the same thing.
+It didn’t seem like the same thing.

 He could tell I was unsure.
-He was really good at figuring out what I was thinking because I had not talked much at all before my third birthday.
+He was really good at figuring out what I was thinking because I hadn’t talked much before my third birthday.

 I shook my head.
 He laughed and his eyes sparkled.
 I always liked seeing that because that meant he was happy.

-“The Yankees are bullies who always think they are the best.”
+“The Yankees are bullies who always think they are the best”, he said.

 As he said that I heard footsteps coming down the stairs slowly.
-It was my mom.
-Her tummy was sticking way out because she was “pregnant”.
-She had explained to me several times that I was going to have a brother or a sister soon, though it did not make a lot of sense to me.
-She lowered herself to a sitting position on the bottom stairs.
+It was mom.
+Her stomach was sticking way out because she was “pregnant”.
+She had told me about it a lot of times that I was going to have a brother or a sister soon, though it did not make a lot of sense to me.
+She slowly sat down on the bottom stairs.

 “The Yankees ARE the best”, she said with a big smile on her face.
 “Your grandparents and I used to listen to the games on the radio when I was a kid.
 They are still MY team!”

 Now this was all getting very interesting.
-My dad had lived in New York which was close to the Yankees but he didn’t like them, and now he liked the Tigers because he lived here in Michigan and now they were the closest team.
-My mom came here too from New York and she liked the Yankees.
+Dad had lived in New York which was close to the Yankees but he didn’t like them, and now he liked the Tigers because he lived here in Michigan and now they were the closest team.
+Mom came here too from New York and she liked the Yankees.
 Now she lived here but she still liked the Yankees.

 “What’s the score?”, she asked.

-“Two nothing Detroit, top of the third”, my dad said.
+“Two nothing Detroit, top of the third”, dad said.

 “Eric… I’ll bet you a buck the Yankees win”.
 She smiled and then looked at me to explain.
 “I’m so sure that the Yankees are the best that I’ll bet even though they’re behind!
 That’s how good they are.”

-My dad chuckled, looked at my mom, and gave her a fierce kind of smile.
+Dad chuckled, looked at mom, and gave her a fierce kind of smile.
 “Liz, you’re on!”

-The voice on the radio wasn’t talking about the game anymore, but about buying a new car at “Roy O’Brien’s at Nine Mile and Mack”, wherever that was.
-My dad went back to his work.
-He was reading blue booklets with white paper inside them and using a red pencil to “grade” them.
+The voice on the radio wasn’t talking about the game anymore, but about “buying” a new car at “Roy O’Brien’s at Nine Mile and Mack”, wherever that was.
+Dad went back to his work.
+He was reading these blue “booklets” with white paper inside them and using a red pencil to “grade” them.
 He had told me before that meant to give a student a “score”, but a letter like A, B or C, rather than a number, for how good their writing was.
 But then he would also write down what they could do to make their writing better next time.

-“Hey Cloob”, she said, she was calling me that name that my dad liked to call me rather than “Zuper” now.
+“Hey Cloob”, she said.
+She was calling me that name that dad liked to call me rather than “Zuper” now.
 “Throw me a wiffle ball, one of the big ones.”

-I went to the board and brick shelves where all my toys were and took a big white plastic ball with holes in it out of a wood box.
-I tossed it to her and she caught it.
+I went to the shelves where all my toys were and took a big white plastic ball with holes in it out of a wood box.
+I threw it to her and she caught it.

 She held the ball in front of her and waved it at me.
 “Try to catch it?”

-Standing there on the basement floor, I nodded and put my hands in front of my chest.
-She tossed the ball to me and I tried to grab it out of the air but it bounced of my hands.
+Standing there on the basement floor, I nodded and put my hands in front of me.
+She threw the ball to me and I tried to grab it out of the air but it bounced off my hands.

 I ran over to the ball and took it in my hand again.
 She held her hands up in front of her, fingers spread, and I knew she wanted me to throw it back to her, which I did.
-She caught it easily.
+She caught it.